MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/crews.md

 When the crew is selected and booked, each booking for each crew member will relate to the requirement that they were matched to and will also relate to the requirement group.
 The crew resource gets a booking as well to make it easy to manage the crew as a single unit.

-**Pro Tip:** Scheduling a crew can be better than scheduling a collection of one time resources because crew members work with each other often and this can boost productivity.
+**Pro Tip:** Scheduling a crew can be better than scheduling a collection of individual resources because crew members work with each other often and this can boost productivity.

 #### More crew members than requirements
 A crew with more resources than is needed by the requirement group will show as a result in the schedule assistant, but lower in the search results because it is less optimal.